Jack’s Lane Wind Farm Community Fund

 Groups are eligible to apply to the Community Fund if they have an outstanding end of project report from a previous Jack’s Lane Wind Farm Community Fund grant subject to a satisfactory monitoring report.

 When can we apply?

 Each application will be considered on its merits at the Jack’s Lane Wind Farm Community Fund Panel.
-The next panel meeting to make decisions will take place in May 2017.
+The Fund will re-open in February 2018 with decisions in May.